Roman roads: Official bodies

-Both these bodies were probably of ancient origin, but the true year of their institution is unknown.
-Little reliance can be placed on Pomponius, who states that the quattuorviri were instituted eodem tempore (at the same time) as the praetor peregrinus (i.e. about 242 BC) and the Decemviri litibus iudicandis (time unknown).
-The first mention of either body occurs in the Lex Julia Municipalis of 45 BC.
-The quattuorviri were afterwards called Quattuorviri viarum curandarum.
-The extent of jurisdiction of the Duoviri is derived from their full title as Duoviri viis extra propiusve urbem Romam passus mille purgandis.
+Both these bodies were probably of ancient origin.
+The first mention of either body occurs in the Lex Julia Municipalis in 45 BC.
+The quattuorviri were afterwards called quattuorviri viarum curandarum.
+The extent of jurisdiction of the duoviri is derived from their full title as duoviri viis extra propiusve urbem Romam passus mille purgandis.
 Their authority extended over all roads between their respective gates of issue in the city wall and the first milestone beyond.

 In case of an emergency in the condition of a particular road, men of influence and liberality were appointed, or voluntarily acted, as curatores or temporary commissioners to superintend the work of repair.
 The dignity attached to such a curatorship is attested by a passage of Cicero.
-Among those who performed this duty in connection with particular roads was Julius Caesar, who became curator (67 BC) of the Via Appia, and spent his own money liberally upon it.
+Among those who performed this duty in connection with particular roads was Julius Caesar, who became curator (67 BC) of the Via Appia and spent his own money liberally upon it.
 Certain persons appear also to have acted alone and taken responsibility for certain roads.

-In the country districts, as has been stated, the magistri pagorum had authority to maintain the viae vicinales.
-In Rome itself each householder was legally responsible for the repairs to that portion of the street which passed his own house.
-It was the duty of the aediles to enforce this responsibility.
+In the country districts, the magistri pagorum had authority to maintain the viae vicinales.
+In Rome each householder was legally responsible for the repairs to that portion of the street which passed his own house; it was the duty of the aediles to enforce this responsibility.
 The portion of any street which passed a temple or public building was repaired by the aediles at the public expense.
 When a street passed between a public building or temple and a private house, the public treasury and the private owner shared the expense equally.
-No doubt, if only to secure uniformity, the personal liability of householders to execute repairs of the streets was commuted for a paving rate payable to the public authorities who were responsible from time to time.